mestachs/blog/posts/2022-11-21-postgres-command-line.md

 ## Getting further with psql

-There are plenty of articles on the web to learn a lot of things about psql
+There are plenty of articles on the web to learn a lot of things about psql, a few selected articles

 - [cheatsheets](https://gist.github.com/philippetedajo/91341cb4d14c7b07e381d70839acf0f5)
 - [psql tips](https://psql-tips.org/psql_tips_all.html) (100+ tips)